mcolvin/mcolvin.github.io/_posts/_2019-02-09-bluff-lake-mapping.md

 seasonal drawdowns change the hydrology of the lake itself.
 A simple way to do this is though bathymetric mapping, which is creating a map of the bottom of the lake similar to a topographic mapping. the bottom of the bathymetric mapping of Bluff Lake.
-By Bathometric mapping is done To create this map, I am using a Humminbird 1198c, which is basically a really fancy fish-finder that uses sonar to produce images of the lake bottom.
+Bathymetric mapping is done To create this map, I am using a Humminbird 1198c, which is basically a really fancy fish-finder that uses sonar to produce images of the lake bottom.
 By mapping mapping the bottom of the lake now while the lake it